Shreyanshpaliwal02/AI-as-API/README.md

 # AI-as-API
 Train a custom Machine Learning Model and turn it into a REST API service and deploy it on Encryption using Docker.

+please wait while the project is under construction... 🚧👷‍♂️